daymanc/github-actions/readme.md

-# Github Actions Tutorial
+# Github Actions

 ## Introduction
 Github Actions is a CI/CD tool that allows you to automate your workflow.
 It is a powerful tool that can be used to build, test, package, release, and deploy your code.
-In this tutorial, we will learn how to create a Github Actions workflow.
+In this example, we will create a Github Actions workflow.

 ## Prerequisites
 - Github account